joaotavora/rassumfrassum/README.md

 ## Logging

-The stderr of `lspylex.py` is the main diagnostics tool.
+The stderr of `dada.py` is the main diagnostics tool.
 It logs all operations:

-- Messages from `lspylex.py` itself, prefixed with `[lspylex]`
+- Messages from `dada.py` itself, prefixed with `[dada]`

 - Messages from each server's stderr, prefixed with the server's nickname (discovered dynamically from the `initialize` response)